chocolateboy/jquery-sync-table-column-widths/README.md

 The following NPM scripts are available:

-- build:plugin - compile the plugin and save it to the target directory
+- build - compile the plugin and package it for release
-- build:register - compile the UMD build and save it to the root directory as register.js
+- clean - remove temporary files and build artifacts
-- clean - remove the target directory and its contents
+- test - run the test suite

 </details>